By Al Torres

 Understanding your team’s objectives at the event is the first step in understanding if your team really needs a booth.
-If you’re a known brand and looking to connect with current customers, look at hosting a large networking event with partners and marketing it to your current clients (and your partners’ current clients to generate new leads).
+If you’re a known brand and want to connect with current customers, look at hosting a large networking event with partners and marketing it to your current clients (and your partners’ current clients to generate new leads).

 Are you a smaller, lesser known company looking to land a few big clients?
 Either partner with someone hosting an event or host an intimate dinner with just those folks and maybe a current client or two.

 On a shoestring budget (or just at Cannes)?
-Schedule a ton of relevant meetings before the event, camp out in a hotel lobby, sip rosé all day, and have some of the most productive meetings out ther
+Schedule a ton of relevant meetings before the event, camp out in a hotel lobby, sip rosé all day, and have some of the most productive meetings out there.